paultopia/casebook-14amend/working-copy.md

 > NO Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor [condemn him, but by lawful judgment of his Peers, or by the Law of the Land.
 We will sell to no man, we will not deny or defer to any man either Justice or Right.

-To see why, let's look at the relevant part of the Fifth Amendment (the Fourteenth is only different in that it refers to states as the deprivers).
+Our Fifth and Fourteenth Amendments are briefer:

-> “No person shall be… deprived of life, liberty, or property, without due process of law.[]”
+> “No person shall be… deprived of life, liberty, or property, without due process of law[.]”

+> [N]or shall any State deprive any person of life, liberty, or property, without due process of law[.]

 This is about as straightforward a legal rule as you can get.
 You can't be shot, locked up, or have your stuff taken without due process.
 Of course, there is no such thing as a straightforward legal rule, so there are many questions we might want to ask about this.
 Consider the following.